19 Best Colorants For Epoxy Resin

 Pros & Cons For Using Resin Dyes

 Resin dyes come with their own set of advantages and considerations.
-On the positive side, dyes offer unparalleled transparency, making them perfect for achieving crystal-clear resin with vivid colors.
+On the positive side, dyes have good transparency.

 Materials like fruits & vegetables are going to spoil over time unless you are using freeze dried food and grinding them up.